tshepang/blog-movies/content/movies/Buffalo Soldiers (2001).rst

 My initial review:

-    It's surprising that a movie as radical as Buffalo Soldiers could be destributed at all since it's about the most effective anti-war movie I've seen in a long time.
+    It's surprising that a movie as radical as Buffalo Soldiers could be distributed at all since it's about the most effective anti-war movie I've seen in a long time.
 It's filled with fresh acting, though the movie's villain doesn't really convince while the lead character could have been portrayed by a better actor (Phoenix isn't